-To configure a specialized authentication portal landing page that will allow your site to provide both RemoteAuth and non-RemoteAuth logon options from a single link within a catalog or finding aid.
+To configure a specialized authentication portal landing page that will allow your site to provide both RemoteAuth and Non-RemoteAuth logon options from a single link within a catalog or finding aid, see the instructions below.
 Sites wanting to provide users with one link to various different logon options can use the Atlas Authentication Portal feature.
 The Atlas Authentication Portal application allows sites to provide a single link from a catalog or finding aid system that will take users to a page where they can select whether they log in via RemoteAuth or another method.
 In addition to providing logon links, this feature supports passing query string data through the portal to the selected destination.

 The application files needed for this feature are available as a zip file on the ILLiad 9.0 Downloads page.
 Alternatively, ILLiad Customer Service can supply the application to you and assist you with the setup.